Quin NFN: 2018-2019: Big success and debut mixtape

 McAfee gained national success after the release of two of his biggest singles to date, "Talkin' My Shit" and "Straight Thru", which both had music videos uploaded onto the popular Jmoney1041 YouTube channel in late 2018, helping them gain traction.
 These singles helped McAfee sign a record deal with 10K Projects.
 He followed this success up with hit singles such as "How I'm Living" and "NFN ENT", both of which accumulated over a million views on YouTube.

 On October 25, 2019, McAfee released his debut mixtape, 4Nun.
 The tape included features from NLE Choppa and PnB Rock, and one of the singles from the tape, "Poles" featuring NLE Choppa, went on to become one of McAfee's most popular singles.

 2020-present: Second mixtape

 McAfee released his second mixtape, Quincho, on March 27, 2020.
 The tape included no features and four previously released tracks.
+A sequel was teased on May 20, 2020 with the release of his single "G Route" featuring Mozzy, and "Sewed Up" with frequent collaborator Lil 2z.
+He continued to release singles and do features throughout 2021 and 2022 which led to the release of his collaborative mixtape, 2's & 4's. with Lil 2z.

+McAfee released his debut studio album, Never On Time, on March 17, 2023.
+The album included one feature from Money Man and two previously released tracks.